stain/s11.no/content/2022/phd/updating-ld-for-fdo/index.md

 The _FAIR principles_ [[Wilkinson 2016](https://doi.org/10.1038/sdata.2016.18)] are fundamental for data discovery, sharing, consumption and reuse; however their broad interpretation and many ways to implement can lead to inconsistencies and incompatibility [[Jacobsen 2020](https://doi.org/10.1162/dint_r_00024)].

 The European Open Science Cloud ([EOSC](https://www.eosc.eu/)) has been instrumental in maturing and encouraging FAIR practices across a wide range of research areas.
-Linked Data in the form of [RDF](https://www.w3.org/TR/rdf11-primer/) is the common way to implement machine-readability in FAIR, however the principles do not prescribe RDF or any particular technology [[Mons 2017](https://doi.org/10.3233/ISU-170824)].
+Linked Data in the form of [RDF](https://www.w3.org/TR/rdf11-primer/) (Resource Description Framework) is the common way to implement machine-readability in FAIR, however the principles do not prescribe RDF or any particular technology [[Mons 2017](https://doi.org/10.3233/ISU-170824)].

 #### FAIR Digital Object